Project 2: CS 61A Autocorrected Typing Software

 Final Product

 Our staff solution to the project can be interacted with at cats.cs61a.org.
 If you'd like, feel free to try it out now.
-When you finish the project, you'll have implemented a significant part of this yourself!
+When you finish the project, you'll have implemented a significant part of this yourself, including the multiplayer mode!

 Download Starter Files